spire-labs/self-pylon-demo/README.md

 # Self ↔ Pylon Demo

-A fully on-chain, privacy-preserving identity attestation system using the Self protocol and Pylon appchain with **true cross-chain architecture**.
+A fully on-chain, privacy-preserving identity attestation system using the Self protocol and Human appchain with **true cross-chain architecture**.

 ## Frontend

 This project includes a unified frontend application:

-**`frontend`**: A unified frontend that combines the complete flow from attestation to NFT minting in a single, well-designed application.
-This frontend matches the Spire design mockup and provides a seamless user experience with automatic network switching and a single flow from wallet connection → attestation → NFT minting.
+**`frontend`**: A unified frontend that combines the complete flow from attestation to NFT minting with automatic network switching and a single flow from wallet connection → attestation → NFT minting.

 ### Test the Complete Flow